 $4-$5 / 10 fl oz.

-Probably the most common ponzu on US shelves due to Kikkoman world dominance.
+Probably the most common ponzu on US shelves due to Kikkoman world dominance (the worlds largest soy sauce producer in the world).

 I am not a fan of this ponzu and it sat in my fridge for a year because lemons are super sour compared to yuzu and not a comparable substitute (I would prefer a grapefruit over a lemon).